SumoLogic/sumologic-documentation/docs/apm/rum/index.md

 See W3C [navigation timing](https://www.w3.org/TR/navigation-timing/) for details on how an interface for web applications defines its access timing information concerning navigation and other elements.
 :::

-Metrics 1-6 and 8-9 are navigation timing metrics and are presented in the form of areas on the **Website Performance** chart on [RUM dashboards](#dashboards).
-They help you to understand the sequence of events from user clicks to a fully loaded document.
+Metrics 1-6 and 8-9 are navigation timing metrics presented in the form of areas on the **Website Performance** chart on [RUM dashboards](#dashboards).
+They can help you to understand the sequence of events from user clicks to a fully loaded document.

 ![Navigation-metrics.png](/img/rum/Navigation-metrics.png)